-HOWEVER, it also depends on when you are wanting to eat the avocado.
-Sometimes I pick out avocados that are on the harder side when I know I won’t be using them in a recipe for a few more days.
+HOWEVER, it also depends on when you want to eat the avocado.
+Sometimes I pick out harder avocados when I know I won’t be using them for a few more days.
 Otherwise, if I want to eat it in the next 1-2 days, I go for the ones that are firm, but that will still get that small dent when I press in with my thumb.

 The color of the avocado on the outside can be a quick indicator as well.
-If it’s bright green, you can expect it to be super hard.
+If it’s bright green, you can usually expect it to be super hard.
 The darker it gets, the softer it gets.
-For read-to-eat avocados, look for a purple-black color.
-If it’s really dark brown/black, it’s too far gone.
+For ready-to-eat avocados, look for a purple-ish/black color.
+If it’s really dark brown/black, it’s probably too far gone.
 You will want to check both color & firmness to ensure you are getting the ripeness you desire that day.
 Color can sometimes be deceiving.

-In my personal experience and from what I have heard from others, the size of the pit (the round, brown thing in the middle) varies pretty significantly and depends on the shape of the avocado.
+In my personal experience and from what I have heard from others, the size of the pit/seed varies pretty significantly and depends on the shape of the avocado.

 Avocados that are more round typically tend to have a large, round pit.
 Avocados that are oval-shaped typically have longer and skinnier pits.
 See the pictures below for a comparison.